horovod/horovod/README.md

 1. Is MPI in PATH?

-If you see error message below, it means `mpicxx` was not found in PATH.
+If you see the error message below, it means `mpicxx` was not found in PATH.
 Typically `mpicxx` is located in the same directory as `mpirun`.
-Please add directory containing `mpicxx` to PATH before installing Horovod.
+Please add a directory containing `mpicxx` to PATH before installing Horovod.

 ```
 error: mpicxx -show failed, is mpicxx in $PATH?